This guide shows the pages of the Teaching Station Touch Panel controller.

 Control the volume by pressing the up and down arrow buttons, located under the Volume column on the right side of the screen.
 Repeated presses will be confirmed by an incremental increase of sound in the room, and an increase of blue in the volume level indicator bar, to the left of the volume buttons.
 Repeated presses of the down arrow button will result in a decrease of blue in the volume level indicator bar, and a lowering of the audio level in the room.

 The buttons under the Display column should not be used for permanently turning off the projector.
 That is the purpose of the System Off button (see below).

-Use the Mute button if you need to temporarily blank out the image on the projector or flat panel display, but you intend to use it again shortly.
+Use the Mute button when you need to temporarily blank out the image on the projector or flat panel display, but you intend to use it again in a few minutes.

 In rooms with multiple displays, use the Display Off button to turn off any secondary displays that are not useful for viewing by students or conference attendees in the room.